View Arthur Herring's Obituary on LDNews.com and share memories

 Arthur L. Herring

-North Annville - Arthur L. Herring, 87, passed away at his North Annville Township home on Friday, July 19, 2019.
+North Anneville Twp. - Arthur L. Herring, 87, passed away at his North Annville Township home on Friday, July 19, 2019.
 Art was born in Schuylkill Haven to the late George and Rosalee (Slusser) Herring.
-He celebrated 20 years of marriage with his wife Benda K. (Shreiner) Herring on June 9th.
+Married in Niagara Falls, Canada, Art celebrated 20 years of marriage with his wife Brenda K. (Shreiner) Herring on June 9th.

 Art worked as a lineman for Bell Telephone Company for 30 years, based out of Lebanon, before retiring in 1992.